SarunaZ/app-imli-client/README.md

-# Showcase project for Present Connection FE academy client side
+# Client side for IMLI home utility system (serverside is private)

 This project was made with: